-If you’re thinking about majoring in Clinical/Medical Social Work, then you should consider these top colleges, including the University of South Dakota, Florida State University and Michigan State University.
-The University of South Dakota is our best ranked institution for a degree in Clinical/Medical Social Work with 44 students graduating with this major annually at the Masters degree level.
+If you’re thinking about majoring in Clinical/Medical Social Work, then you should consider these top colleges, including Florida State University, Inter American University of Puerto Rico-Metro and Michigan State University.
+Florida State University is our best ranked institution for a degree in Clinical/Medical Social Work with 307 students graduating with this major annually at the Masters degree level.
 Learn more about college options in the table below.

 For Clinical/Medical Social Work majors, some of the most in demand jobs include Mental Health and Substance Abuse Social Workers, Healthcare Social Workers and Social Work Teachers, Postsecondary.
 Not only that, Clinical/Medical Social Work graduates may land a high salary job, such as Social Work Teachers, Postsecondary or Healthcare Social Workers.